 Knowledge of genome structures from various organisms and the rapid development of technologies that exploit such information are having a big impact in biology, medicine and biotechnology.
 This subject describes the structure and expression of genomes in higher organisms and provides an understanding of the technologies used to analyse and manipulate genes.
 Students will learn how the modification of genes in cells and whole organisms can be used to discover gene function or to modify phenotype.
 The structure of eukaryotic chromosomes is presented to demonstrate how genetic material is replicated and how transcription of RNA is controlled.
 We illustrate how pathways that regulate RNA and protein are integrated to control cell metabolism and cell fate.
 The content will cover the bioinformatic techniques used to interpret and extend genomic information.
 The approaches of functional genomics to the study of specific human diseases will be discussed in relation to cancer to illustrate the application of molecular biology to the study of human biology and health.

-- current concepts concerning the molecular bases of genome structure and the regulation of gene expression in eukaryotic organisms (yeast, animals and plants)
+- Explain current concepts concerning the molecular bases of genome structure and the regulation of gene expression in eukaryotic organisms (yeast, animals and plants)

-- the role of gene regulatory networks in controlling metabolic and developmental pathways
+- Discuss the role of genome structure and regulatory networks in controlling metabolic and developmental pathways

-- the role of signalling pathways to convey information between and within cells to regulate gene function
+- Describe the role of signalling pathways to convey information between and within cells to regulate gene function

-- the theory of recombinant DNA technology and how it is applied in biomedicine and biotechnology
+- Explain the theory behind recombinant DNA technology and how it is applied in biomedicine and biotechnology

-- how gene function can be investigated by recombinant DNA techniques and genetic manipulation of cell lines and whole organisms
+- Devise experimental approaches to probe molecular and cellular function using recombinant DNA techniques and genetic manipulation of cell lines and whole organisms

-- how functional genomics can be applied to the study of human diseases such as cancer.
+- Describe how functional genomics can be applied to the study of human diseases.